 The current criteria for claiming free school meals are:

-- both Income Based and Contribution Based JSA/ESA if you receive the same amount for both.
-You should also qualify if you receive both but the income-based amount is greater
+- Both income-cased and contribution-based JSA/ESA if you receive the same amount for both.
+You should also qualify if you receive both but the Income-based amount is greater, but not if the contribution-based amount is greater

 Since September 2014, all children in Reception, Years 1 and 2 are entitled to a free lunch under the Universal Free School Meals scheme introduced by the Government.
 Even if your child receives a free lunch under this scheme, if you qualify for free meals under the original scheme, we would ask you to apply as the school receives extra government funding.